dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 5. [Treshold Logical Clocks](https://arxiv.org/abs/1907.07010) generalizes PaceMakers to other of Byzantine protocols.

-## Streamlet is almost a blockchain
+## Streamlet does not provide API for SMR

+In Streamlet, QCs are not recorded on the blockchain itself.
+That is, once a validator in Streamlet observes 2f+1 votes for a block (quorum certificate), it considers this block as a notarized.
+However, unlike Hotstuff, the leader does not embed the QQ in its proposed block.
-Blockchains, also known as State Machine Replication (SMR), are used to serve clients.
-A client can query the service to obtain the latest state.
-While Streamlet creates a total-order on client requests, the question of how an external client can verify the correctness of the log and obtain a response is not addressed.
-This is mainly due to the fact that validators' votes leave no fingerprints on the chain, and that notarization is a subjective property.
-This can be solved by having the notarization property being documented on the growing ledger, in the form of a quorum certificate (as in hotStuff).
-Another simple option is for a client to collect responses from a read quorum.
+Therefore, while Streamlet creates a total-order on client requests, the question of how an external client can verify the correctness of the log and obtain a response is not addressed.
+Blockchains and State Machine Replication (SMR) are used to serve clients, and clients need to be able to query the service to obtain the latest state.

+This gap is easy to resolve by storing QCs on the blockchain (as in hotStuff).
+Another simple option is for client queries to collect responses from a read quorum.

 ## Summary

-Streamlet is “absurdly simple", perhaps too simple.
-While focusing on simplicity and ease of explanation, Streamlet leaves gaps for the reader.
-It is not clearly specified how a validator handles votes that arrive after an epoch ends, and the echo step that is crucial for the liveness property is somewhat neglected when presenting the algorithm.
-Furthermore, Streamlet has high message complexity and latency.
+Streamlet is “absurdly simple", though perhaps too simple, as it leaves gaps for the reader to fill.
+This post underscored several gaps and indicates how related literatures solves them around message echoing, communication complexity, synchronization, latency, and the SMR service,